- Cannabis Product Labels

 Experienced tokers are aware of the benefits of a full-spectrum product.
 When combined with other cannabinoids, THC feels much better for your body and mind.
 We call this phenomenon ‘the entourage effect.’

-Comparing total cannabinoids vs. total THC, which matters more while browsing cultivars?
+Comparing total cannabinoids with total THC, which matters more while browsing cultivars?

 The THC contents describe the psychoactive punch you can expect from your blunt.
-Knowing the TAC benefits medicinal users, as it supplies information about the entourage effect beyond the high.
+Medicinal users can benefit from knowing the TAC because it tells them about effects other than the high.
 Strains with diverse TAC contents often deliver more therapeutic properties, too.

 Looking Beyond TAC